 Field Experiences, in partnership with District Superintendents and School Administrators, make all practicum placements.
 One University Consultant is assigned to supervise six or seven Student Teachers.
-After Field Experiences has made the placement, the University Consultant contacts Teacher Associates to discuss the practicum.
+After Field Experiences has made the placements, the University Consultant contacts Teacher Associates and Administrators to discuss the practicum.

-These policies are related to the placement of students in practicum (See University Calendar: Faculty of Education)
+These policies are related to the placement of students in practicum (University Calendar: Faculty of Education.)

 - Students must not contact teachers or school administrators with the intent of procuring a practicum placement.
-Field Experiences personnel make all placements. - Students must not contact the Teacher Associate prior to the practicum until advised to do so. - Practicum placements for PS I are made within Zone 6 (see Appendix I) and the Calgary and Foothills areas. - Students will not be placed in schools where family members are employed or where family members are pupils. - Students who refuse a placement may be required to withdraw from the practicum and reapply for admission to the Faculty of Education to resume their studies in a subsequent year.
+Field Experiences personnel make all placements. - Students must not contact the Teacher Associate prior to the practicum until advised to do so - Practicum placements for PS II are made within Zone 6 (see Appendix I) and the Calgary and Foothills areas. - Normally, a student will not be placed in a school from which he or she graduated. - Students will not be placed in schools where family members are employed or where family members are pupils. - Students who refuse a placement may be required to withdraw from the practicum and reapply for admission to the Faculty of Education to resume their studies in a subsequent year.